vincentiusar/Tilepaint-Solver/README.md

 # Tilepaint Puzzle Solver

-Tilepaint (Tairupeinto) is a logic pencil-and-paper puzzle that proven NP-Complete.
+Tilepaint (Tairupeinto) is a logic pencil-and-paper puzzle that has proven NP-Complete.
 The verification and solver related to the Tilepaint puzzles are in this repository.
 We implemented the solver using Exhausted Search (Brute force) and Prune-and-Search (Backtracking) with the asymptotic time complexity runnning time $O(2^{p} \cdot mn)$, where $m \times n$ is the size of the instance.
-For more information about the puzzle, see https://www.nikoli.co.jp/en/puzzles/tilepaint/.
+For more information about the puzzle, see [https://www.nikoli.co.jp/en/puzzles/tilepaint/](https://www.nikoli.co.jp/en/puzzles/tilepaint/).

 ## Test Cases
-There are 250 test cases in TC folder taken from https://www.janko.at/Raetsel/Tairupeinto/index.htm.
-Each test case numbered from 1 to 250 where file with extension \*.in is the input and \*\_sol.txt is the expected answer of such number cases.
+There are 250 test cases in the TC folder taken from [https://www.janko.at/Raetsel/Tairupeinto/index.htm](https://www.janko.at/Raetsel/Tairupeinto/index.htm).
+Each test case is numbered from `1` to `250` where a file with extension \*.in is the input and \*\_sol.txt is the expected answer of such number cases.
-There are 3 kinds of instance sizes, i.e. $10 \times 10$; $12 \times 12$; and $15 \times 15$.
+There are 3 kinds of instance sizes, i.e. `$10 \times 10$; $12 \times 12$; and $15 \times 15$`.

 ## Verifier

-The verifier code is written in C++ and can be found in the tilepaint_validation.cpp.
+The verifier code is written in C++ and can be found in the `tilepaint_validation.cpp`.

 ### Input
-The input format for the verifier as follows
+The input format for the verifier is as follows
 ```
 m n
 cc_1 cc_2 ... cc_n